ra2w/SaaSComps/README.md

 # SaaSComps

+# Description

-# Understanding the impact of growth rates and margin on B2B SaaS valuations
+## Understanding the impact of growth rates and margin on B2B SaaS valuations

 **TL;DR**